Using Data to Prevent Workplace Harassment

 The idea of collecting organizational data on the subject of harassment and discrimination may evoke a concern that doing so will lead to additional risks, such as legal exposure or expectations from an employee that leadership will take action.
 But these risks are not materially different from those that arise any time an organization embarks upon routine safety testing, internal audit work, or even employee/student engagement surveys.

 It’s true, the results of these data collection and self-reflection efforts often reveal both strengths and opportunities–and sometimes an urgent issue that requires immediate action and the involvement of legal counsel.
-But this information also provides the basis for a highly-informed, targeted plan to promptly address the findings.
+But this information also provides the basis for a highly-informed, targeted plan to promptly address workplace harassment and discrimination.
 And while the feedback sometimes may be difficult to hear, organizations understand that the “risk” of knowing critical information and needing to take action as a result far outweighs the risks of not knowing, to include: employee or faculty/staff turnover; absenteeism; brand damage; and legal violations and litigation.

 Finally, engaging in these types of proactive self-assessments and follow-up actions may be very helpful as organizations seek to demonstrate their good faith efforts in this area of critical interest to Boards of Directors, shareholders, and regulators.